 Eradicator has the level involving three forcefields you have to take out within a 30 second time period.
 The timing is tight and enemies constantly respawn to slow you down.

 Blood Wake for the Xbox has too many of these levels.
 One of which involves infiltrating a harbor that is stacked with gun turrets to destroy two shipping boats.
 Sounds not too bad right?
 WRONG!
-Let me explain, whenever these things hit you, they do a lot of damage and make you bounce in the water, and if your propeller is not in the water, you are basically motionless you can do nothing but watch yourself bob up and down, trying to get traction, while loads of enemies lay it on thick.
-This is even worse on another level, where you are basically an unarmed speedboat, having to run inside the heavily defended port to collect three chests, cue reset 9 times out of 10 if I ever get hit once.
+Whenever these things hit you, they do a lot of damage and make you bounce in the water, and if your propeller is not in the water, you are basically motionless and can do nothing but watch yourself bob up and down, trying to get traction, while loads of enemies lay it on thick.
+This is even worse on another level, where you are basically an unarmed speedboat, having to run inside the heavily defended port to collect three chests, cue reset 9 times out of 10 if you even get hit once.
 Oh, and the chests?
-Situated on ramps, if you don't land back in the water, game over, if you do, cue floundering about for a few seconds as you're pummeled to death.
+Situated on ramps.
+If you don't land back in the water, game over; if you do, cue floundering about for a few seconds as you're pummeled to death.

 All in all that is perfectly achievable with a a lot of practice... but then on the highest difficulty the level is at night which coupled with some ever present fog means you can't see crap ahead of you and must run the level on memory... but you can get easily confused given that most of Mos Eisley is made of about the same 10 types of structures at most, so screw that.